National Tax Practice Institute™ (NTPI®) Fellows

 You may have noticed your tax professional uses the designation “NTPI Fellow®.”
 This designation is evidence of significant expertise in the representation of taxpayers before the IRS.
 Becoming an NTPI Fellow isn’t easy.
 To fully appreciate what it says about your tax professional, here’s a rundown of the prerequisites and requirements to achieve this distinction.

 In order to enroll in the National Tax Practice Institute (NTPI), your tax professional must be an enrolled agent*, CPA or attorney.
-These are the only three professional groups that have full rights of representation before IRS.
-That means that not only can they speak directly to the IRS regarding your taxes without you being present, they can represent you in an IRS audit, collection or appeal.
+These are the only three professional groups that have full rights of representation before the IRS.
+That means that not only can they speak directly to the IRS regarding your taxes without you being present, and they can also represent you in an IRS audit, collection or appeal.
 If you find yourself in tax trouble, you’ll want one of these professionals by your side.

 NTPI Fellows have completed a stringent, three-level program of study that covers all facets of representing clients before the IRS.
 They have learned to guide their clients through the often challenging maze of IRS codes, internal regulations, and agency structure.
 Once enrolled in NTPI, attendees study a broad range of applicable topics, including: